safe-global/safe-docs/docs/CPKtutorial1.md

 ## Background information

 Our example project will be a [React](https://reactjs.org) application bootstrapped with [create-react-app](https://github.com/facebook/create-react-app) which uses [Evergreen UI Kit](https://evergreen.segment.com/components/).
 We are also going to use [TypeScript](https://typescriptlang.org) as our language.
 For more information on those projects, visit their websites.
-We assume you are familiar with those technologies as our tutorial will only cover things you need to integrate the Gnosis Safe Contract Proxy kit and not, for example, how to setup a React project.
+We assume you are familiar with those technologies as our tutorial will only cover things you need to integrate the Gnosis Safe Contract Proxy kit and not, for example, how to set up a React project.

 ## Useful links